utdata/icj-class/js/js-class-04.md

 ## Copy our function

-- Create a new script tag under the HTML we added, but just before the closing `</body>` tag.
+- Create a new <script> tag under the HTML we added, but just before the closing `</body>` tag.
-- Let's add a copy of our `makeBetterName` function into `form.html` page in a script tag.
+- Let's add a copy of our `makeBetterName` function into `form.html` page in the script tag.

 Here is the code: